shivaniThakur93/editor/README.md

 It provides below features:

-1. Add text, hyperlinks,quotes etc and edit text it in various fonts
+1. Add text, hyperlinks, quotes etc and edit text in various fonts
 2. Add videos, images, pdf files
 3. Add tables, spreadsheets, ordered an unordered lists to their documents